itsneyoa/skystats/README.md

 - [ ] Add verification / name updating
     - Likewise, this requires the normal Hypixel API instead of the facade
 - [ ] Write a `CHANGELOG.md`
+- [ ] Add logging to a discord channel given in config